sensedeep/dynamodb-onetable/README.md

 })
 ```

-OneTable will extract attributes defined inside `${}` braces and values inside `{}` braces and will automatically define your filer or conditional expressions and the required ExpressionAttributeNames and ExpressionAttributeValues.
+OneTable will extract property names defined inside `${}` braces and values inside `{}` braces and will automatically define your filer or conditional expressions and the required ExpressionAttributeNames and ExpressionAttributeValues.

 If a value inside `{}` is a number, it will be typed as a number for DynamoDB.
 To force a value to be treated as a string, wrap it in quotes, for example: `{"42"}`.

+Note: the property name is an unmapped schema property name and not a mapped attribute name.

 ##### Where Clause Operators